-Beezotted is a stingless bee company based in the Sunshine Coast, Queensland, founded by Matthew Middleton.
-As well as educational workshops, BeeZotted provides several stingless bee species in boxed, natural log and sculptured hives, services and advice, new bee boxes, and stingless bee products such as wax and propolis.
-BeeZotted runs workshops for schools, private and community groups across Australia and in Papua New Guinea.
+Beezotted is a stingless bee company based in the Sunshine Coast hinterland, Queensland, founded by Matthew Middleton.
+As well as educational workshops, Beezotted provides several stingless bee species in boxed, natural log and sculptured hives, services and advice, new bee boxes, and stingless bee products such as wax and propolis.
+Beezotted runs workshops for schools, private and community groups across Australia.
 Small groups also attend half-day workshops in our bee shed.
 Our range of services includes eduction set-ups and ‘honey’ extraction.
 We also partner with Australian and international companies to achieve their stingless bee requirements.

 I first became aware of native bees and their amazing tasting honey during a holiday on a remote NT cattle station in the early 1980s.
 While out mustering one day the indigenous stockmen we were with found a large sugar bag (native bee hive) in a tree.

 They chopped the limb down, brought it back to the station and proceeded to drain large quantities of honey from the log by poking a stick repeatedly in the cavity.
 The honey that drained out over the next few days was the most wondrous thing I had ever tasted.

 A few years later, while working as a remote area nurse in the Kimberley, our family took every opportunity to look for sugarbag with the locals.
 The locals ate pretty much everything in the hive: the brood, the pollen, wax and honey.
 You do have to spit the wax out after a while – but what a treat, real bush tucker!